niamhbelton/Siamese_Network_Bad_Data/README.md

 | 1230 | 2 | Data Acquired from Axial Plane |

 ## 3. Implementation of the Siamese Network for Identifying Bad Data
 The code to implement the Siamese network is available in the 'Siamese' folder.
+The sensitivity and specificity was calculated based on the largest Euclidean Distance between reference images in the final epoch.
+This value was 0.9166.

 ### Training
 The 'train.py', 'dataloader.py' and 'model.py' scripts are used to train the model.
 These scripts assume the 'metadata.csv' is in your current working directory.
 The training script takes the following arguments;
 ```